ashishs-pixart/website-analytics/README.md

 ### 5. Verify the local MCP server

-The MCP server is launched automatically by VS Code or Copilot CLI through `stdio`; you normally do not start it in a sefiparate terminal.
-To inspect it manually:
+The MCP stdio adapter is launched automatically by VS Code or Copilot CLI from the repository configuration; you normally do not start it in a separate terminal.
+The Network Watch desktop app must already be running because the adapter calls its bridge.
+To inspect the adapter manually:

 ```bash
 pnpm run mcp:stdio